-Markus Lepper, Michael Oehler, Hartmuth Kinzler, and Baltasar Trancón: "Crowded Staves - Rules for Semantic and Style of Conventional Multiple-Voices-Per-Staff Musical Notation" 1 Sam Hayden and Mieko Kanno: "NEXUS: Live Notation as a Hybrid Composition and Performance Tool" 13 Luis Nuño: "Representation of Harmonies on the Harmonic Wheel" 24 Mauricio Rodriguez: "Resurfacing Mechanics and Action in Music Notation: The Musicwriter " 33 Jean-François Trubert and Alireza Farhang: "Notation of Gesture and Modeling: The process of composition of Mots de jeu " 37 Stefano Kalonaris: "A Scheme for Music Interaction Design and Notation Based on Dynamic Sociometry" 49 Torin Hopkins and Ellen Do: "Jam Tabs: A Color Based Notation System for Novice Improvisation" 56 Korbinian Slavik, Markus Jochim, and Verena Klasen: "Strategies and Suggestions for Singing in Foreign Languages Based on Phonetic Musical Notation" 63 Gil Dori: "Using Gesture Data to Generate Real-Time Graphic Notation: A Case Study" 68 Luca Befera and Luca Guidrini: "Filtering and Synthesis: IT-Based Approach in the Compositive Process of Giovanni Verrando and Fausto Romitelli" 75 15 Giovanni Santini: "Action Scores and Gesture-based Notation in Augmented Reality" 84 Touch Stores and Sestare based rotation in raginented rearry 01 Katerina El Raheb, Marina Stergiou, Akrivi Katifori, and Yannis Ioannidis: "Symbolising Space: From Notation to Movement Interaction" 91 .
-James Opstad: "Aiding the Performance of Tempo Canon: New Technology in Studies 1.
-2 and 3 for String Ougreef " 100
+Markus Lepper, Michael Oehler, Hartmuth Kinzler, and Baltasar Trancón: "Crowded Staves - Rules for Semantic and Style of Conventional Multiple-Voices-Per-Staff Musical Notation" 1 Sam Hayden and Mieko Kanno: "NEXUS: Live Notation as a Hybrid Composition and Performance Tool" 13 Luis Nuño: "Representation of Harmonies on the Harmonic Wheel" 24 Mauricio Rodriguez: "Resurfacing Mechanics and Action in Music Notation: The Musicwriter" 33 Jean-François Trubert and Alireza Farhang: "Notation of Gesture and Modeling: The process of composition of Mots de jeu " 37 Stefano Kalonaris: "A Scheme for Music Interaction Design and Notation Based on Dynamic Sociometry" 49 Torin Hopkins and Ellen Do: "Jam Tabs: A Color Based Notation System for Novice Improvisation" 56 Korbinian Slavik, Markus Jochim, and Verena Klasen: "Strategies and Suggestions for Singing in Foreign Languages Based on Phonetic Musical Notation" 63 Gil Dori: "Using Gesture Data to Generate Real-Time Graphic Notation: A Case Study" 68 Luca Befera and Luca Guidrini: "Filtering and Synthesis: IT-Based Approach in the Compositive Process of Giovanni Verrando and Fausto Romitelli" 75 75 Giovanni Santini: 0.4 "Action Scores and Gesture-based Notation in Augmented Reality" 84 Katerina El Raheb, Marina Stergiou, Akrivi Katifori, and Yannis Ioannidis: 0.4 "Symbolising Space: From Notation to Movement Interaction" 91 James Opstad: "Aiding the Performance of Tempo Canon: New Technology in Studies 1, 2 and 3 for String Quartet " 100 Mattias Sköld: "The Notation of Sound for Composition and Transcription - An Adaptation of Lasse Thoresen's 107 Spectromorphological Analysis" 106

-Mattias Sköld:

-"The Notation of Sound for Composition and Transcription - An Adaptation of Lasse Thoresen's

-Spectromorphological Analysis" 106

-Mikhail Malt, Benny Sluchin:

-"Geometric Notation for Time-Bracket works, application and performance: The case of

-John Cage's Music for " 114

-Alison Isadora:

-"Performing the Practice of Composition" 120

-Lindsay Vickery:

-"Notational Strategies for Integrating Live Performers with Complex Sounds and Environments" 125

-Slavko Zagorac and Michael Zbyszynski:

-"Networked Comprovisation Stratagies with ZScore" 133

-Daniele Ghisi, Andrea Agostini, and Eric Maestri:

-"Interactive Timeshaping of Musical Scores with Bach and Cage" 141

-Benjamin Wetherfield:

-"The Minimum Cut Pitch Spelling Algorithm: Simplifications and Developments" 149

-Takuto Fukuda:

-"Super Colliders: A Gamified Screen-Score" 158

-Aaron Wyatt and Cat Hope:

-"Conducting Animated Notation: Is It Necessary?"
-169

-Elona Shatri, György Fazekas:

-"Optical Music Recognition: State of the Art and Major Challenges" 175

-Solomiva Moroz:

-"Extending Notation Through Embodied Research" 185

-Andreas Pirchner:

-"Ergodic and Emergent Qualities of Real-Time Scores.
-Anna & Marie and Gamified Audiovisual

-Compositions" 189

-Jonathan Bell and Aaron Wyatt:

-"Common Ground, Music and Movement Directed by a Raspberry Pi" 198
+Mikhail Malt and Benny Sluchin: "Geometric Notation for Time-Bracket Works, Application and Performance: The Case of John Cage's Music for " 114 Alison Isadora: "Performing the Practice of Composition" 120 120 Lindsay Vickery: "Notational Strategies for Integrating Live Performers with Complex Sounds and Environments" 125 Slavko Zagorac and Michael Zbyszynski: "Networked Comprovisation Stratagies with ZScore" 133 Daniele Ghisi, Andrea Agostini, and Eric Maestri: "Interactive Timeshaping of Musical Scores with Bach and Cage" 141 Benjamin Wetherfield: "The Minimum Cut Pitch Spelling Algorithm: Simplifications and Developments" 149 Takuto Fukuda: "Super Colliders: A Gamified Screen-Score" 158 Aaron Wyatt and Cat Hope: "Conducting Animated Notation: Is It Necessary?"
+169 Elona Shatri and György Fazekas: "Optical Music Recognition: State of the Art and Major Challenges" 175 Solomiya Moroz: "Extending Notation Through Embodied Research" 185 Andreas Pirchner: "Ergodic and Emergent Qualities of Real-Time Scores.
+Anna & Marie and Gamified Audiovisual Compositions" 189 Jonathan Bell and Aaron Wyatt: "Common Ground, Music and Movement Directed by a Raspberry Pi" 198